eda-ricercatore/gulyas-scripts/notes/python.md

 		attributes and methods of a *Python* class, these attributes and methods would not be "imported with starred imports" (**from [module] import \***) \cite[Chapter 7, pp. 146]{Hetland2005}.
++ Access and manage polymorphic objects by adhering to  its interface (or "protocol"), which is definied by its list of accessible methods and attributes
+	\cite[Chapter 7, pp. 155]{Hetland2005}.